Kaalig/Setup-a-Home-lab/README.md

 ### 1.2 Installing our .iso

-Note : Order of creation does not matter.
-You can create your Kali VM first if you want.
+*Note : Order of creation does not matter.
+You can create your Kali VM first if you want.*

-- After that we open VirtualBox and we click on "+ ADD" to add our machines.
+- After that we open VirtualBox and we click on "**+ ADD**" to add our machines.
 Name them whatever you want them to be name.
-- Choose the type (Linux for both) and the version (Ubuntu for Ubuntu obviously / Debian or Ubuntu for Kali)
+- Choose the type (**Linux** for both) and the version (**Ubuntu** for Ubuntu obviously / **Debian or Ubuntu** for Kali)
 - Allocate memory to both VMs.
 4GB or more is recommended.
-If your computer can't manage to give 4GB+ to a VM, just put 2Gb but be aware that it will be really slow and you should take your time during every manipulation.
+If your computer can't manage to give 4GB+ to a VM, just put 2Gb but be aware that it will be **really slow** and you should take your time during every manipulation.
 - Create a Hard disk space of 20 Gb or more if possible.
 15Gb if not.